Lectionary Bible Studies and Sermons

 The scriptures reveal a pattern of judgment upon those who grow dull in their listening to the Word of God.
 Those whose ears are dull receive a dull word to make them even duller.
 It's as if the Lord says, "if you won't hear a clear word, then see what you can do with a confused one."

-The seriousness with which God treats his word impacts upon the way we handle that word in both nurture and evangelism.
+The seriousness with which God treats his word impacts upon the way we handle it when it comes to both nurture and evangelism.

-In evangelism, the clear communication of the message of God's grace in Christ to the community at large, is what we are about.
+In evangelism, we are commissioned to communicate the clear the message of God's grace in Christ to the community at large.
 Having done this, there is no need to rework our strategies or refine our methods.
 We must proclaim and allow the Lord to bless.

 Jesus reminds his disciples how lucky they are to share in God's last-days revelation.
 We too experience the full counsel of God; we share his mind.
 Yet, Jesus warned his disciples that those who grow dull in their hearing will end up receiving an unclear word to dull them even further.
 The same danger faces us, so let us actively listen to his word, praying always for its clear proclamation.